-Four ways to celebrate Cybersecurity Awareness Month at your association
+4 ways to celebrate Cybersecurity Awareness Month

 Data breaches are highly detrimental to organizations.
 Not only do you risk the trust of your members with mismanaged data, but you also risk a hefty price tag.
 IBM reports the average cost of a data breach was $4.35 million, and the average cost of a ransomware attack was $4.54 million.

-Ways to celebrate Cybersecurity Awareness Month and protect your association
+4 steps to celebrate Cybersecurity Awareness Month

+Are you ready to celebrate Cybersecurity Awareness Month at your association?
 When you make an effort to learn safe data security practices, your association will be less at risk for exposure.
-Here’s how to get started:

-1. Enable a multi-factor authenticator.
 If your association doesn’t already use a multi-factor authenticator (MFA), now’s the time to adopt one.
 MFA keeps your association secure by requiring all staff and members to navigate through a two-step process to prove their identity.
-With the two-step process in MFA, your system security is greatly increased, and cybercriminals must work harder to hack into your records.
+With the two-step process in MFA, your system security is greatly increased, and cyber criminals must work harder to hack into your records.

 During Cybersecurity Awareness Month, ensure all your software systems including your association management software (AMS) utilize an MFA, taking the necessary steps to secure your member data.